[NEW] Provenance and Attribution: Minimize IP liability for GenAI output

 In WordPress, hooks are the interface to the CMS’ features and functionality.
 They are, in a nutshell, pre-built functions by WordPress to let you interact, create filters, and modify behavior without touching the WordPress core.

-To tap into PhpStorm’s WordPress hooks support, all you have to do is start by typing add_action() or add_filter(), then press Ctrl+Space to start choosing the relevant parameter from the dropdown list.
+To tap into PhpStorm’s WordPress hooks support, all you have to do is start by typing add_action() or add_filter(), then press Ctrl+Space to start choosing the relevant parameter.

 Debugging WordPress in PhpStorm